 It is highly recommended that, before you buy a property, you get it checked by a professional surveyor.
 This is important to highlight the condition and construction of the property and to flag up any problems that may arise later down the line.

 A Homebuyers Report is usually sufficient for most properties, however if you are purchasing an older property or listed building then a full structural survey is recommended.
 Surveys can cost between £250-£600.

 Make sure you read reviews before choosing your surveyor.

 Mortgage brokers/advisors often charge a fee for their service in finding you your mortgage deal.
 This can range from £300-£1000 depending on the property value.

-Mortgage lenders sometimes charge an arrangement fee up to £2000, for setting up the mortgage, depending on the mortgage type.
+Lenders sometimes charge an arrangement fee of up to £2000, for setting up the mortgage, depending on the mortgage type.

-Ensure you shop around for the best mortgage deals so you’re able to compare it with anything a mortgage advisor finds for you.
+Ensure you shop around for the best mortgage deals so you’re able to compare them with anything a mortgage advisor finds for you.

 Estate agent fees

 These are paid by the seller, not the buyer and are usually a small percentage of the property sale price.

 This is one thing less to worry about if you’re only buying a property and not selling another at the same time.